 There is no single moment in any learning or playing environment when no one goes home with a throbbing red mark on the skin of a child just because a biting toddler is on the loose.
 Actually, there are many reasons that trigger the toddler’s biting behavior.
-Experts have found it as a way for the young kid to express his emotion which is commonly love.
+Experts have found it as a way for the young kid to express his emotion which is commonly loved.
 Toddlers show affection through biting without even knowing that they are already hurting the person.

 On the other hand, such undesirable behavior is a kid’s way of experimenting on how the body parts work especially the teeth and the mouth.
-It is actually not intended to hurt someone and biting other children is an impulsive act which is done out of excitement.
+It is actually not intended to hurt someone and biting other children is an impulsive act that is done out of excitement.
 In some cases, toddlers bite because they need to defend themselves especially considering their inability to talk and it also a means to get what they want particularly their parent’s attention.

 If you are that worried mom of a biter, consider the following interventions: